MicrosoftDocs/Advertising-docs/BingAds/scripts/examples/fetch-resources.md

 Save the file and name it GetTokens.ps1 (you can name it anything you want but the extension must be .ps1).

 Open a PowerShell window.
 To open a window, press the Start Menu button, enter powershell in the text box, and select Windows PowerShell.
-Navigate to the folder where you saved the GetTokens.ps1 PowerShell script.
+Navigate to the folder where you saved GetTokens.ps1.
 Next, enter .\GetTokens.ps1 to run the script.

 ```cmd
 PS C:\Users\jason> cd C:\Scripts\